opinsys/lxci/README.md

 > Add `-v` to see in details

-To execute custom command instead of bash use the `--command COMMAND`
+To execute custom command instead of bash use `--command COMMAND`

     lxci trusty-amd64 --command hostname

-To copy files to the container workspace use `--sync-workspace PATH`
+To copy files into the container workspace use `--sync-workspace PATH`

     lxci trusty-amd64 --command "ls -l" --sync-workspace .